Count data content changes

 These functions can be used by emaj_adm and emaj_viewer E-Maj roles.

-Full global statistics about logs content are available with this SQL statement:
+Full global statistics about logs content for a tables group are available with this SQL statement:

 SELECT * FROM emaj.emaj_log_stat_group('<group.name>', '<start.mark>', '<end.mark>');